althonos/pyhmmer/docs/index.rst

 PyHMMER is scientific software, with a
 `published paper <https://doi.org/10.1093/bioinformatics/btad214>`_
 in the `Bioinformatics <https://academic.oup.com/bioinformatics>`_.
-Check the :doc:`Publications page <publications>` to see how to cite Pyrodigal PyHMMER.
+Check the :doc:`Publications page <publications>` to see how to cite PyHMMER.

 Library